SaltineChips/Aequitas_Network/doc/build-msw.md

 software written by Thomas Bernard.

-See readme-qt.rst for instructions on building Endox-Coin QT, the graphical user interface.
+See readme-qt.rst for instructions on building Aequitas-Coin QT, the graphical user interface.

 WINDOWS BUILD NOTES